Keeping physical therapists and patients connected

 Interfaces for both augmented reality and web portal.

 - Competitive analysis

 - User Interface

 - After Effects

 P.A.R.T. is an augmented reality assistive application for physical therapists and patients.
 Through its data driven desirability design we aim to drive patient follow-through and engagement throughout treatment plans.
-Through the utilization of P.A.R.T.'s design, we can provide the medical provider with useful data visualization and contrasting patient exercise videos.
+Through the utilization of P.A.R.T.'s design, we can provide patient guidance as well as the medical provider with useful data visualization and contrasting patient exercise videos.